baklbakl/DuckLynx/info/RHSP.md

 <!-- ADD: list of NACK codes -->

 ### GET_MODULE_STATUS = 0x7f03
-Gets the status of a module
+Gets the status of a module.
 #### Payload
 ```
 [0] (bool) Clear status after response
 ```

 #### Response Payload
-For the lynx at least, maybe not the servo hub
+For the lynx at least, maybe not the servo hub.
+After reset only the Device Reset bit should be set.
+The Battery Low bit is set when the batter is below 7 volts.
+It triggers a failsafe and also indicates on the LED.
 ```
 [0] Module Status
    [0] Keep Alive Timeout
-   [1] Device Reset - device has come up from reset?
+   [1] Device Reset - device has come up from reset
    [2] Fail Safe - should be on when the battery level is too low to run, when there is a keep alive timeout
    [3] Controller Over Temp
    [4] Battery Low